 Ready for your close-up?
 This lens focuses down to just 30cm

 Mount: K, FF | Effective focal length (APS-C): 153mm | Elements/groups: 9/8 | Diaphragm blades: 8 | Autofocus: Camera-driven | Minimum focus distance: 0.3m | Maximum magnification: 1.0x | Filter thread: 49mm | Dimensions (WxL): 65x81mm | Weight: 340g

 Unlike most recent macro lens designs, this Pentax lacks an internal focus mechanism, so it does extend in physical length as you focus closer.
 On the plus side, like other high-end Pentax lenses, this one is beautifully engineered and finished.
 It features an aluminium outer barrel, a comprehensive set of weather seals and an SP (Super Protection) coating on its front element to repel muck and moisture.
 However, it lacks a built-in autofocus motor, instead relying a noisy mechanical drive from the host camera body.
 Image quality is very good overall and sharpness remains excellent right to the edges of the frame when using an APS-C body.
-However, corner-sharpness is less impressive when using the larger sensor area on a full-frame body.
+However, corner sharpness is less impressive over the larger sensor area of a full-frame body.

 10. SMC Pentax-FA 77mm f/1.8 Limited